Snapchat/KeyDB-docs/docs/config-file.md

 # On other kernels the period depends on the kernel configuration.
 #
 # A reasonable value for this option is 300 seconds, which is the new
-# Redis default starting with Redis 3.2.1.
+# KeyDB default starting with Redis 3.2.1.
 tcp-keepalive 300

 ################################# GENERAL #####################################

-# By default Redis does not run as a daemon.
+# By default KeyDB does not run as a daemon.
 Use 'yes' if you need it.
-# Note that Redis will write a pid file in /var/run/redis.pid when daemonized.
+# Note that KeyDB will write a pid file in /var/run/keydb.pid when daemonized.
 daemonize no

-# If you run Redis from upstart or systemd, Redis can interact with your
+# If you run KeyDB from upstart or systemd, KeyDB can interact with your
 # supervision tree.
 Options:
 #   supervised no      - no supervision interaction
-#   supervised upstart - signal upstart by putting Redis into SIGSTOP mode
+#   supervised upstart - signal upstart by putting KeyDB into SIGSTOP mode
 #   supervised systemd - signal systemd by writing READY=1 to $NOTIFY_SOCKET
 #   supervised auto    - detect upstart or systemd method based on
 #                        UPSTART_JOB or NOTIFY_SOCKET environment variables